 Quality Clouds offers its very own Quality Gates for Salesforce and ServiceNow.
 This is an optional part of Quality Clouds’ static code and configuration analysis software and is available throughout your process – from initial coding, to build reviews, to full instance scans.

 By baselining the legacy best practice issues in an instance, Quality Clouds gives the ability to focus on new issues.
-It qualifies them against a user-configurable severity and then highlights whether or not the scan passed or fail the quality check.
+It qualifies them against a user-configurable severity and then highlights whether or not the scan passed or failed the quality check.
 With control mechanisms available for software builds within your SDLC, quality gates can be used as a way to ensure only high quality code enters your platform with minimal fuss.
 This provides a proactive and preventive way to build a sustainable development process without losing valuable time on manual reviews.

 If you’d like to hear more about how Quality Clouds can boost your CI/CD velocity with quality, you can read a case study here.
 Or book a meeting where you can find out more about how our Quality Gates can help your DevOps pipeline!